php-censor/php-censor/docs/en/environments.md

 Prepare project in GOGS web-admin:

-* Create webhook
+* Create webhook.

-* Set "Payload URL" to php-censor webhook URL `http://domain.tld/webhook/gogs/project`
+* Set "Payload URL" to php-censor webhook URL like: `http://php-censor.local/webhook/gogs/<project_id>`.

-* Enable triggering "Pull request"
+* Enable triggering "Pull request".

-* Create labels for your environments in the format: "env:environment-name", for example "env:test"
+* Create labels for your environments in the format: `env:<environment-name>` (For example `env:test`).

-After creating the pull request, to include the branch in the environment, add the appropriate labels.
+* After creating the pull request, to include the branch in the environment, add the appropriate labels.